HBM/cppstream/README.md

 # HBM Daq Stream Examples

 ## Structure
 The most important class is `StreamClient`.
 It encapsulates the communication with a Daq Stream server.

-It collects and keeps meta information received from the Daq Stream Server.
-Callback functions may be registered to be notified about stream related meta information, signal related meta information and about measured values.
-Furthermore it provides methods for subscribe and unsunscribe signals from the Daq Stream Server.
+It collects and keeps stream related meta information received from the Daq Stream Server.
+It provides methods for subscribing and unsubscribing signals from the Daq Stream Server.

+Furthermore it holds a container of objects representing subscribed signals.
+Those process signal related meta information and measured values.

 ## Prerequisites